ModuleLoader/es-module-loader/README.md

 ### Syntax Parsing

-The ES6 Harmony parser is being used to do parsing, loaded only when necessary.
+The [Esprima ES6 Harmony parser](https://github.com/ariya/esprima/tree/harmony) is being used to do parsing, loaded only when necessary.
 This parser still uses an older syntax, which is currently the major critical issue to sort out for this polyfill.

 The issue tracking this is here - https://code.google.com/p/esprima/issues/detail?id=410